Google Docs RSVP Guestlist Plugin for WordPress

 - Now, guests can type in a code and fill out the reservation form, which will send an email to you and update the spreadsheet.
 Note: Once guests have filled out the form, their RSVP code is no longer usable.

 Thank you!
 Good luck with your planning efforts.
 Remember to allow guests to contact you in other ways in case of digital emergencies.

 We look forward to any comments.
 If there is a good response, we may incorporate your suggestions into the next version.

 This code is released under GPLv3.
-If you create a new version of this plugin, let us know and we may link to it.
+If you create a new version of this plugin, make a fork at our github site.

 + One cool thing you can do with the spreadsheet is to run typical spreadsheet operations.
 Mike added a “Running tally” to his spreadsheet so that he could keep track of attendance.
 Pretty cool!
 So long as it doesn’t interfere with the code section, you’re good to go.

 – Updated to work with Google Spreadsheets after they changed how GData works.
 (Thanks to Brice D. for the bug fix)

 – Cleaned up the code when you turn off the hotels options